 - letter(s) of good standing from all other professional accounting bodies in which you hold membership (originals must be submitted with your application or they can be sent directly by mail or email from your accounting body);

-- a Practical Experience Certificate for Internationally Trained Candidates for all relevant accounting experience to demonstrate that the experience requirements have been met; and
+- a Practical Experience Certificate for Internationally Trained Candidates (form is available here: International Experience Form) for all relevant accounting experience to demonstrate that the experience requirements have been met; and

 Submit your application via email or regular mail.
 Information completed via affidavit and containing a notary or commissioner stamp or seal must be submitted in original form by regular mail.